NetBeholder/terraform-kvm-domains/README.md

     * (bla-bla-bla)

 So, at the moment, on the stage/services/vm path there is a script that creates virtual machines (one or more) running Debian 12 GNU/Linux OS.
 Let's say, for example, we need to automate the deployment of virtual machines with the CentOS GNU/Linux OS.
-So, by analogy, we will create a directory structure 'stage/services/vm-centos' or 'even stage/services/vm/vm-centos' and add the necessary code there.
+So, by analogy, we will create a directory structure 'stage/services/vm-centos' or even 'stage/services/vm/vm-centos' and add the necessary code there.
 Next, you need to take into account the specifics of configuring this OS in the corresponding Ansible playbook, the cloud-init configuration file, and do not forget to take into account loading the required OS image (terraform is responsible for these resources in global/images)
 ## Sequence of deployment steps
 1. KVM pools.
 2. Loading the used OS images.